 The children tidy at 11:10 (approximately) and gather for a final whole-class input before lunchtime.

 Key Stage One (Year 1 & 2) Morning

 The morning consists of two sessions.
 The first begins at 9.00 am and ends at 10.45 am.

 This is followed by a 15 minute playtime, after which the children can have a drink, a piece of fruit and listen to a story.

 By 11.15 am they are ready for their second session.

-Lunchtime begins at 11.50 am for Reception and two Year One classes, followed by the other Year One class and Year Two at 12.35 pm.
-Lunchtime ends for all children at 1.10pm.
+Lunchtime in the hall begins at 11.50 am for Reception, followed by Year One at 12.10 pm and Year Two at 12.35 pm.
+Lunchtime play ends for Reception at 12.50pm for all other children at 1.10pm.

 The register is taken and is followed by a whole-class input.

 After this, the children are invited once again to access the continuous provision whilst teachers and teaching assistants complete objective-led provisions and lead their focus children through play.